PritiShaw/8085-Simulator/index.md

 ---
 layout: post
-title:  "8085 Simulator Manual"
+title:  "Documentation and Manual"
 author: Roll 67,70,73,76,L9
 ---
-BCSEIII Systems Lab Assignment 3
+JU BCSEIII Systems Lab Assignment 3

 ### Made By following students of A3